sambhavsaxena/secret-shed/readme.md

 2) cd ./frontend/ && npm i
 3) cd.. && npm run dev, already configured in [package.json](https://github.com/sambhavsaxena/TheMonospace-CloudBased/blob/main/package.json).

+### Common issue faced while installation

+'''
+node:internal/modules/cjs/loader:488
+      throw e;
+'''

+This could occur due to discrepencies with various versions of Node.

+How to fix: Delete the `package-lock.json` file and reinstall.

+Better fix: To containerize the repository with Node environment and pull using Docker.

 ## Documentation
 You can find the privacy policy [on this page](https://policiesofmonospace.netlify.app/).